Swimming in an open body of water (like a river, lake, or ocean) is different from

 outing should include a designated driver who won't drink.
 Be sure teens know about

-the dangers of alcohol, on and off
+the dangers of alcohol,

 In bad weather, they should get out of the water right away.